 COMPLETING A VALID NOTICE

-Often a landlord/agent will dispute a Notice to Terminate.
-To ensure a notice complies with all regulations contact the Tenant’s Union and they can assist tenants to complete a valid notice which will stand up to scrutiny.
+Landlord may dispute a Notice to Terminate.
+To ensure a notice complies with all regulations contact the Tenants’ Union and they can assist tenants to complete a valid notice which will stand up to scrutiny.

 A Notice to Terminate must include: